 The procedure is done in the operating room under general anesthesia so that the child will not feel any pain.
 The pediatric gastroenterologist will pass the endoscope through the child's mouth and examine the esophagus, stomach and the duodenum.
 After examining the upper GI tract, the doctor will collect biopsies (very small pieces of the tissue lining), which will be sent to a pathologist to examine under a microscope for inflammation and other signs of disease.

-Before the procedure your child's pediatric gastroenterologist will talk with you and your child and answer your questions.
+Before the procedure, your child's pediatric gastroenterologist will talk with you and your child and answer your questions.
 Some children may get a medication to help them relax before being taken to the operating room area.
-After the procedure, your child will be taken to the recovery room, allowed to fully awaken, and then be brought out to you.
+After the procedure, your child will be taken to the recovery room, allowed to fully awaken and then be brought out to you.
 The doctor will discuss the preliminary findings of the procedure and show pictures taken during the procedure.
 Your child will be allowed to go home in a couple of hours after the procedure but must be fully awake and able to drink liquids before being discharged home.
 The total time spent at the hospital will depend on the testing and the time for your child to wake up.
-It is best to expect to spend 4-5 hours at the hospital.
+It is best to expect to spend four to five hours at the hospital.

 Eating small meals and soft foods may help relieve symptoms.
 For people with diabetes, better control of blood sugar levels may improve symptoms of delayed gastric emptying.
 Your child's doctor may prescribe a medicine that helps empty the stomach.